pdefusco/Using_CDE_Airflow/README.md

 #### Using XComs

-Although the request in the prior step was successful the operator did not actually return the response.
+Although the request in the prior step was successful the operator did not actually return the response to the DAG.
 XComs (short for “cross-communications”) are a mechanism that let Tasks talk to each other, as by default Tasks are entirely isolated and may be running on entirely different machines.

 Practically XComs allow your operators to store results into a governed data structure and then reuse the values within the context of different operators.